SoK: Differential Privacies: Variation of privacy loss (V)

 This definition can be seen as a refinement of the intuition behind one-sided DP, which separated records into sensitive and non-sensitive ones.
-In~\cite{lui2015outlier}, the authors define \emph{tailored DP}, which generalizes this further: the privacy level depends on the entire database, not only in the differing record.
+The idea of making the privacy level vary across inputs can be generalized further, by also making the privacy level depend on the entire dataset and the data of the differing record.
+This is done in~\cite{lui2015outlier}, where the authors define \emph{tailored DP} (TaiDP).